Letya Min Nan: Reign

+Restoration to the throne

-In the year 1103, Arakanese Prince Letya Min Nann was successfully restored to the throne by accelemation of his grandfather in the name of Pagan Sovereign.
+In the year 1103, Arakanese Prince Letya Min Nann was successfully restored to the throne by acceleration of his grandfather in the name of Pagan Sovereign.
 He was determined to relocate the capital from Pyinsa to newly named place called Launggret.

 However, the site proved to be unhealthy and only held temporarily, so he moved the capital to the north past the Paungdok Creek.
 In the year 1106, he established the new capital, Parein, there and erected a palace named Nan-Oo, on the west bank of Lemro River.
-He also built the Buddhagaya Shrine in honor of his overlord, Sithu.

 The King died in 1109, he was aged 41 and his son Thibaha who succeeded him.